Trimeresurus purpureomaculatus – Mangove Pit Viper

 Habitat: Usually near water and very wet areas like mangroves along the ocean or brackish water.
 However, recently one was found on a sidewalk by a bungalow on the island of Koh Phi Phi in Krabi province, Thailand.
 They like stream banks with good cover – low lying plants that they can hide under.
 They also may like hilly habitat and have been found as high as 2,000 meters elevation in bamboo jungles.
 These snakes are found in high numbers on islands around Thailand.
 I have found this species in some abundance along the shore in mangroves in Krabi province.

 Behavior: Diurnal and arboreal.
-These snakes are very easily agitated, and once they get going they are hard to calm down.
+These snakes are very easily agitated, and once they get going they are slow to calm down.
 Their strikes are very fast, but have a short reach.
-These are known by snake handlers to have a “bad temper”.
+These are known by snake handlers to have a “bad temper.”

-These Thailand vipers can have many color variations.
+These Thailand pit vipers can have many color variations.
 They are usually like the photo above – greyish with a bit of purple in the coloring.
 Some are very purple.
 We’ve also seen a brownish toned mangrove pit viper with some yellow highlights.
 Now for our top photo we have a greenish toned viper.
 Obviously – color is highly variable in this species.
 Tom Charlton found black variations on Langkawi Island in Malaysia.

 Venom toxicity: Venomous and very toxic to humans.
 Though people have died as a result of bites from this snake, this is not usually the case.
-Symptoms – pain, severe swelling, bruising, blistering, and possible necrosis.
+Symptoms – pain, severe swelling, bruising, blistering, and necrosis are more likely.

 Here (it isn’t live any longer) is a study of treating a bite by this snake with T. albolabris antivenom from the Queen Saovabha Memorial Institute with some success.